Everduin94/nvim-quick-switcher/README.md

   maxdepth = 2, -- directory depth
-  reverse = true, -- false will disable reverse search when no results are found path = nil, -- overwrite path (experimental). prefix = 'default', -- full: stop at last period | short: stop at first _ or - | default: stop at first period. regex_type = 'E' -- default regex extended.
+  reverse = true, -- false will disable reverse search when no results are found path = nil, -- overwrite path (experimental). prefix = 'default',
+    -- full: stop at last period
+    -- short: stop at first _ or -
+    -- long: stop at last _
+    -- default: stop at first period.
+    -- lua function (you can pass a lua function to create a custom prefix) regex_type = 'E' -- default regex extended.
 See grep for types. ignore_prefix = false -- useful for navigating to files like "index.ts" or "+page.svelte" }